-Symbol Name Symbol Purpose It is used to denote start and end of a logic/program.
-Start/Stop It specifies how to process mathematical operations.
-Process Used for accepting inputs for the program and Input/ Output producing outputs by the program.
-It stands for decision making statements in a program, where any decision results either Yes or No. Decision box It represents the flow of the sequence and direction of Flow line a process.
-It connects two or more parts of a flowchart, which are On-page Connector on the same page.
-It is used to connect two parts of a flowchart which are Off-page Connector spread over different pages.
+Symbol Symbol Name Purpose Start/Stop It is used to denote start and end of a logic/program.
+Process It specifies how to process mathematical operations.
+Input/ Output Used for accepting inputs for the program and producing outputs by the program. \Diamond Decision box It stands for decision making statements in a program, where any decision results either Yes or No. Flow line It represents the flow of the sequence and direction of a process.
+On-page Connector It connects two or more parts of a flowchart, which are on the same page.
+It is used to connect two parts of a flowchart which are spread over different pages.